Editor hacking: how I learnt to stop worrying and love my emacs configuration

 By contrast, programmers idealize the state of flow.
 You feel like you are making real progress.
 Your mind is entirely devoted, uninterrupted, to the problem you are trying to solve.
 Typically, your tools disappear in the background: you stop thinking about them to concentrate on the problem.
 This is only possible if there is minimal friction in your tooling: any rough edges and you are jarred back to reality by your broken text editor.

 This is where editor customisation comes in: by spending time tweaking your vim, Emacs, VSCode or Atom configuration, you reduce friction in your workflow and improve your work experience.
 This makes it more likely that you can remain focussed on the problem you are trying to solve, and, more importantly, leads to a higher quality of life at work.

 So spend time making your editor be the best it can be for you.
 If you spend an hour creating an Emacs hook that makes the system clock appear on your status bar when the window is maximized, that's an hour you will never get back.
 It will never be compensated by the time that you save by not using the mouse to make the time appear.
 But if it can save you a tiny papercut and keep you in a state of flow, that is time well spent.

 All the time I have spent mastering using and customizing Emacs means less friction in my workflow.
 I then enjoy programming more.
 Sure, it's time I won't get back.
 But it's what draws me back to my desk on Saturday mornings.

-Acknowledgements: Thanks to my colleague Scott Stevenson for feedback on this post, and more generally for shaping my thoughts on editor customisation.
+Acknowledgements: Thanks to my colleague Scott Stevenson for feedback on this post, and more generally for shaping my thoughts on text editors.